 A donation somewhere else doesn’t help the person from whom you’ve taken something.
 It’s good to pay it forward but first pay it back.

-What the other person does with your apology is none of your business.
+I often tell my clients that what the other person does with their apology is none of their business.

 Let that be a relief.
 After all, you can only control yourself.
 If you’ve wronged someone and they aren’t ready to forgive you, that can sting.
 We naturally want to be met with open arms.

-Be prepared that the person might not respond at all.
+But there are many reasons why the person might not respond favorably or at all.

 Maybe he has some evolving to do.
 Maybe she forgave you years earlier and has no desire to go back and revisit the issue.
 Perhaps they’ve moved on and want to keep going.